elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 * Establish a strategy for documentation and exchange of data (within the project and with other collaborators):
   * Evaluate the value of your project outcomes (datasets, data, tools, etc) and establish which of them are worth preserving long term.
   * Define the strategy as early as possible, preferably at the beginning of the project, otherwise it may generate problems.
   * Agree on relevant data formats (e.g. TXT, MP4, FASTQ), metadata schemas, checklists and controlled vocabularies/ontologies that are recognised as standards by scientific communities - all these depend on the type of data generated.
-Read more about [Documentation and metadata](metadata_management).
+Read more about [documentation and metadata](metadata_management).
 * Ensure that all partners deposit data according to the agreed [data publication](data_publication) strategy.
 * The DMP should be revisited on a regular basis and updated when necessary.
 Things to look out for are:
   * Ensuring that the chosen [data repositories](data_publication#which-repository-should-you-use-to-publish-your-data) are fit for purpose.